Persian domes: Sasanian Empire

 Caravansaries used the domed bay from the Sasanian period to the Qajar dynasty.
 The Persian invention of the squinch, a series of concentric arches forming a half-cone over the corner of a room, enabled the transition from the walls of a square chamber to an octagonal base for a dome.
 Previous transitions to a dome from a square chamber existed but were makeshift in quality and only attempted on a small scale, not being reliable enough for large constructions.
 The squinch enabled domes to be widely used and they moved to the forefront of Persian architecture as a result.
+The domes supported on squinches had a circular horizontal section and a half-elliptical vertical profile made without centring.

 The ruins of the Palace of Ardashir and Ghal'eh Dokhtar in Fars province, Iran, built by Ardashir I (224-240) of the Sasanian Empire, have the earliest known examples of squinches.
-The three domes of the Palace of Ardashir are 45 feet in diameter and vertically elliptical, each with a central opening or oculus to admit light.
+The three domes of the Palace of Ardashir are 45 ft in diameter and vertically elliptical, each with a central opening or oculus to admit light.
 They were built with local stone and mortar and covered with plaster on the interior.
+The dome and the squinches were made of "cobbles embedded in gypsum mortar".

 At the center of the palace of Shahpur, at Bishapur, there is a vertically-elliptical dome that rests directly on the ground and is dated to 260.

 The large brick dome of the Sarvestan Palace, also in Fars but later in date, shows more elaborate decoration and four windows between the corner squinches.
 Also called "the Temple of Anahita", the building may have been a Fire temple.
+The squinches of the 5th century Sarvestan Palace dome were in the form of half-pavilion vaults, rather than conical squinches.
+Although the dome was made with brick, the squinches were made with rough stone and cobbles in gypsum mortar.
 Instead of using a central oculus in each dome, as at the Palace of Ardashir and as shown in the bas relief found at Kuyunjik, lighting was provided by a number of hollow terracotta cylinders set into the domes at regular intervals.